Configuring the hostname (v2)

 hostname-debug

-Toggle the hostname debug page that is accessible at /realms/master/hostname-debug
+Toggles the hostname debug page that is accessible at /realms/master/hostname-debug.

 CLI: --hostname-debug